Ebere001/Impact-of-Different-Diet-Plans-on-Weight-Change-After-Six-Weeks/README.md

 - Are there any outliers in baseline weight within each diet category?
 - Was normal distribution observed within each group?
 - Is there equality of variance between the groups?
 - Are there significant differences in baseline body weight between participants following different diets

+### Data Analysis
+A Python script has been attached to this documentation.